room101-dev/Grand-Ultimate-BTC-Hacker/readme.txt

+Note on all basis software, I have left the original name, but note all these programs have been completely re-written over the years, e.g. the vanity-search can no long search for vanity addresses that code is long gone.

+Same for brain-flayer, its been completely re-written and re-purposed.

+Hex2Blf as well is now hex2blf, hex2blf2, hex2blf4, hex2blf8; 8 of course means 8gb, there is also a chkblf8 to go with it, all is in the makefile.

 blockparser
 Not really useful, but one simple way to get 300M hex addresses from the blockchain fairly quickly.
 Written in C fast.